anatoli-starostin/openandn/README.md

 # openandn
-The open part of the ANDN (artificial neuron detector networks) framework
+The open part of the ANDN (artificial neural detector networks) framework

 # CUDA implementation of Artificial Neural Detector Networks will be here soon